fendouai/AI4K12/README.open-source.md

 ### Student Experience

-- Join by class code + verification code
+- Primary UI: open the **teacher-generated login link**, then pick your name from the class roster
-- Login by class ID + student number + login code
+- Backend also supports login by class ID + student number + login code (for integrations/tests)
-- Join-link flow with student roster selection
-- Chat with class-allowed models
+- Chat with class-allowed models (demo UI focuses on chat)
-- Image, storybook, and video generation tasks
+- Image, storybook, and video generation APIs

 ### Governance & Safety